29. Segregation with Persistent Shocks#

 agent_keys = keys[1:]

-This is the key addition.
+This is the key addition in this lecture.
 After each iteration, we randomly flip the type of each agent with probability flip_prob.

 @partial(jit, static_argnames=('params',))